apptainer/singularity-userdocs/definition_files.rst

 ``$NOW`` variable (set in the ``%post`` section above).
 The options passed to the container at runtime are printed as a single string (``$*``) and then they are passed to echo via a quoted array (``$@``) which ensures that all of the arguments are properly parsed by the executed command.
-The ``exec`` preceeding the final ``echo`` command replaces the current entry in the process table (which originally was the call to Singularity).
+The ``exec`` preceding the final ``echo`` command replaces the current entry in the process table (which originally was the call to Singularity).
 Thus the runscript shell process ceases to exist, and only the process running within the container remains.